Andrews-McMeel-Universal/amu-code_standards/csharp-dotnet/README.md

 **<u>Camel Casing</u>**

 The first letter in the identifier is lowercase and the first letter of each subsequent concatenated word is capitalized.
-Use Camel casing for local variables and method parameters that are not publicly available
+Use Camel casing for local variables and method parameters that are not publicly available.

 `freezingPoint`